01 of 06

 Gather Your Materials

-Your options to creating your own necklace are endless—so don’t be afraid to get creative.
-While we’ve chosen a few specific materials, you can transform old earring or brooches into necklace pendants or paint small wooden shapes for an interesting geometric look.
+Your options to creating your own necklace are endless—so do not be afraid to get creative.
+You can transform old earring or brooches into necklace pendants or paint small wooden shapes for an interesting geometric look.
 Add as much or as little as you want.
-The beauty here is that you get to choose colors, shapes, and objects that mean something to you for a fraction of the cost of buying something at your favorite boutique.
+The beauty is that you get to choose colors, shapes, and objects that mean something to you for a fraction of the cost of buying something at your favorite boutique.
 While a lot of these pieces can be found at a craft store, to get the look or finish you really want, it might be worth visiting a specialty store that sells jewelry making supplies.

 Continue to 3 of 6 below.